Chief Diversity Officer and Senior Advisor to the President

 Dr. McGriff received her bachelor’s and master’s degrees from Tuskegee University in AL and her Doctor of Education in Interdisciplinary Leadership from Creighton University in Omaha, NE.

-Brigit provides administrative support to the chief diversity officer, including calendar and office management.
-She helps coordinate the Campus Diversity Liaison network and takes on special projects such as producing the Level Up podcast.
+Brigit serves as project manager for the Office of the Chief Diversity Officer.
+She works on projects to advance inclusive excellence at the University of Florida, including AAAS SEA Change, APLU Aspire IChange, and the Inclusuve Excellence Strategic Engagement project with Dr. Damon Williams among others.
 Brigit has worked at the university since 2011 and was previously administrative coordinator in the College of Public Health and Health Professions' Office of the Dean and executive assistant in the Office of the Vice President and General Counsel.
 Prior to joining the university, Brigit worked as an editor in New York City for publishers including Cambridge University Press, Oxford University Press and Scribner's.

 Brigit holds a bachelor's degree in government from Cornell University.